tingyaohsu/tingyaohsu.github.io/_pages/about.md

 My research goal is to develop interactive and intelligent systems that enhance everyday human activities.
 Currently, I am focusing on tasks that integrate vision and language, involving understanding, generation, and evaluation through multimodal learning and Large Language Models (LLMs).
 I am also interested in improving multimodal/LLM agents and alignment to optimize human-machine interactions.

+<span style="color: red;">I am currently on the job market and looking for full-time industry positions.</span>.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->